dxw/contracts/agreements/govpress.md

         one occasion will not imply that dxw will do so on subsequent occasions.

-    4. In any given month, if dxw chooses not to complete work in excess of the Time Allowance, we may notify you, and, subject to our availability, wil complete that work if dxw's fees for the additional work are paid. dxw will not complete any such work without your authorisation.
+    4. In any given month, if dxw chooses not to complete work in excess of the Time Allowance, we may notify you, and, subject to our availability, will complete that work if dxw's fees for the additional work are paid. dxw will not complete any such work without your authorisation.

     6. The Time Allowance may be varied by agreement, and with a corresponding change to dxw's fees.